omeka/omeka-s-enduser/docs/modules/scripto/scriptoproject.md

 At the top of the page you will see the title of the project along with the label "Review".
 Underneath the project title will be the Scripto account bar, where you can either log in or navigate to the dashboard, your contributions and watchlist.

 The sidebar on the right summarizes the metadata for the project.
-The project title, item set, and owner all act as links .
+The project title, item set, and owner all act as links.

 In the main work area is a table with all of the items in the project, with the following information: